zqfang/GSEApy/README.rst

-The main documentation for GSEAPY can be found at http://gseapy.rtfd.io/
+The main documentation for GSEApy can be found at http://gseapy.rtfd.io/

 An example to use gseapy, please click here: `Example <http://gseapy.readthedocs.io/en/master/gseapy_example.html>`_